line/armeria/site/src/sphinx/client-retry.rst

 .. note::

     :api:`UnprocessedRequestException` literally means that the request has not been processed by the server.
-    Therefore, you can safely retry as many times as you wish regardless of the idempotency of the request.
+    Therefore, you can safely retry the request without worrying about the idempotency of the request.
     For more information about idempotency, please refer to `What are idempotent and/or safe methods?`_.

 You can return a different :api:`Backoff` according to the response status.